TzourCode/Dim-testing_typescript-quiz_app-/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000] to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`
+### `npm test and npm run test`

+Launches the BDD jest-cucumber test.

+### `npm run test-react`

-Launches the test runner in the interactive watch mode.\
+Launches the unit test with react-testing/library.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`